SSL vs. TLS: Which should you be using?

 SSL/TLS certificates use public key cryptography to authenticate web servers.
 This authentication allows visitors to securely exchange sensitive data with the website and ensures that malicious actors cannot intercept their communications.

 Only a trusted certificate authority (CA) can issue valid certificates, and the certificate should match your server’s domain name or IP address exactly.
-Otherwise, browsers warn about invalid or untrusted certificates, making visitors wonder if they can trust your organization.
+Otherwise, browsers warn about invalid or untrusted certificates, making visitors wonder if they can trust your organisation.

 Regularly renew your SSL/TLS certificates to stay up to date with changing encryption standards and protect against potential vulnerabilities.